 - Lift the rear of the vehicle and support it off the ground. - WARNING: Ensure the track is free of alls particles which could be thrown out while it is rotating.
 Keep hands, tools, feet and clothing clear of track.
-Ensure no one is standing in close proximity to the vehicle. - Start the engine and allow it to run at idle speed until the engine reaches its operating temperature. - 3.
-Stop the engine. - 4.
-To prevent gasoline from draining, primer button should be pushed all the way in. - 5.
+Ensure no one is standing in close proximity to the vehicle. - 2.
+Start the engine and allow it to run at idle speed until the engine reaches its operating temperature. - 3.
+Stop the engine. - To prevent gasoline from draining, primer button should be pushed all the way in. - 5.
 Disconnect the outlet primer hose from the primer valve.

 - 6. Insert storage oil (P/N 496 0141 00) nozzle into primer outlet hose. - 7.
-Restart engine and run at idle speed. - Inject storage oil until the engine stalls or until a sufficient quantity of oil has entered the engine (approximately half a can). - With the engine stopped, remove the spark plug and pour approximately 150 ml (5 imp. oz) of Ski-Doo storage oil (P/N 496 0141 00) into each cyinder. - 10.
-Slowly crank the engine 2 or 3 revolutions to distribute oil. - 11.
-Reinstall the spark plugs and the outlet primer hose.
+Restart engine and run at idle speed. - 8.
+Inject storage oil until the engine stalls or until a sufficient quantity of oil has entered the engine (approximately half a can). - 9.
+With the engine stopped, remove the spark plug and spray storage oil (P/N 496 0141 00) into each cylinder.

-CAUTION: Do not run engine during storage period.

-WARNING: This procedure must only be performed in a well ventilated area.
+- 10. Slowly crank the engine 2 or 3 revolutions to distribute oil. - 11.
+Reinstall the spark plugs and the outlet primer hose. - CAUTION: Do not run engine during storage period. - WARNING: This procedure must only be performed in a well ventilated area.